 Over the course of the lockdown, hazardous alcohol use also rose from 21% in April to 40.7% in September.
 Probable alcohol dependence rose significantly from nearly 8% to just over 29%.
 Severe alcohol dependence jumped from nearly 4% in April to 17.4% by September.

 Most Susceptible to Increased Alcohol Use During Covid-19

 Researchers also found that drinking behaviors varied by age.
 Younger people were most susceptible to increased alcohol use during COVID-19.
 Adults and young adults under the age of 40 were more likely (40%) to increase alcohol use, compared to those who were 40-59 years old (30%) and those over 60 (20%).

-Lessons we’ve learned from previous disasters show us that intervening early for unhealthy substance use is critical and could help lessen the pandemic’s impact on mental health.
+Lessons we’ve learned from previous disasters show us that intervening early for unhealthy substance use is critical.
+Knowing this can help lessen the pandemic’s impact on mental health.

 April is National Alcohol Awareness Month.
 There’s no better time than now to get the help you need.
-If you or a loved one is struggling with alcohol abuse, contact our expert clinical team today to learn more about your treatment options.
+If you or a loved one is struggling with alcohol abuse, contact our expert clinical team today.
+Learn more about your treatment options.